AD9000/bha/README.md

-# bha
+# Brutally Honest Acronymns (bha)
-Brutally Honest Acronymns
+Can there be any better way to use NLP?